 - Contrast glare, which occurs with low levels of interior lighting and creates a dazzling effect when someone steps into daylight from a dark area.
 Contrast glare can also be produced by lamps if they are by a bright window or if the shades are not at eye level.

 - Veiling reflection, which occurs when reflections on a floor are viewed through a thickened eye lens and look like water.
 A window or door at the end of a shiny corridor can provide a similar effect, which can result in tripping.

 Most glare-related accidents can be prevented by proper design and construction, increased light sources, and non-reflective surfaces on flooring and countertops.

 The amount of space you need in your doorway depends heavily on the direction of the swing, the angle of the approach, and whether you have physical limitations that require a walker or wheelchair.
 The design of the doorway should allow for someone using a wheelchair to easily make it through, accommodating the need for 32-inches of clearance at knuckle height and at least 18-inches of maneuvering space.
-Your CAPS professional should conduct a proper assessment of your doorway needs.
+A professional contractor should conduct a proper assessment of your doorway needs.